TeXUsersGroup/tugboat/capsules/crossref/README-process.txt

 it is better to edit the abs/bbl.tex files than bother automatically translating something that will probably never come up again.

-To retry after code changes (still no hand editing), again run: make cro-scratch
+To retry after code changes (still assuming no hand editing), again run: make cro-scratch
 The "scratch" means that the files where hand-editing might take place, in dir2.process, are assumed *not* to be so edited, and are thus *removed*.